element-plus/element-plus/docs/en-US/component/select.md

 Create and select new items that are not included in select options

 :::demo By using the `allow-create` attribute, users can create new items by typing in the input box.
 Note that for `allow-create` to work, `filterable` must be `true`.
 This example also demonstrates `default-first-option`.
 When this attribute is set to `true`, you can select the first option in the current option list by hitting enter without having to navigate with mouse or arrow keys.
+Finally, Enable automatic tokenization through the `token-separator` attribute to help you quickly create new items.

 select/allow-create